A Primer on Painting

 Fluid Mediums - Adding medium to acrylic paint not only extends the paint, but it also results in a fluid like consistency and it's useful for creating glazes.
 A glaze is a binder rich mixture typically having a very small amount of paint blended with a much larger amount of medium.

-Gel Mediums - When a product is called a “Gel” on a the label, it is a thicker or more viscous product.
+Gel Mediums When a product is called a “Gel”, it is a thicker or more viscous product.
 Gels range from syrupy to very thick and from smooth to heavy texture.
 Gels are generally used as textures or to build texture or body into the acrylic paints.
 They can be translucent, opaque or somewhere between.

-Pastes - When a product is called a “Paste” on the label, it is a thick, textural material and more opaque when dry.
+Pastes - When a product is called a “Paste”, it is normally a thick, textural material and more opaque when dry.
 It can be helpful to think of them as opaque gels.
 Pastes can build high textures and are often used as painting grounds.

 Oil Paints